AttiaInayat/adventurous_castle_game/README.md

 Map of the castle:

 At first, you are at the entrance.
 From there you will move to the grand hall(north).
-There is a key there which you will use to lighten up the library.
+There is a torch there which you will use to lighten up the library.
 To the east, there is a library.
 You will use a torch there and bring a book.
 Then you will solve the riddle of the book.
 When you will solve it the door of the basement will automatically be unlocked (it was locked before).
 Then to